island-is/handbook/docs/api-design-guide/naming-conventions.md

 Use the same name or term for the same concept, including for concepts shared across the ecosystem.

 Name overloading should be avoided.
 Use different names for different concepts.
-_Developers should use [Viskuausan] to look up existing concepts before naming services and resources._

 Overly general names that are ambiguous within the context of the API and the government's larger API ecosystem should be avoided.
 They can lead to a misunderstanding of API concepts.